 So, it’s more important than ever to ensure that the news and social content you’re sharing, and reading is factual and not fake.

-According to researchers at MIT, Fake News can spread around 10 times faster and has a much higher reach than genuine news stories.
+According to researchers at MIT, fake news can spread around 10 times faster and has a much higher reach than genuine news stories.

-So how do you know what news on your feed is real, and what news is fake?
+How do you know what news on your feed is real, and what news is fake?

 Firstly, its recommended that any news you get should be from trusted sources, if you want to share news with your followers, friends or local community (through community Facebook groups) you can do that directly from the website of your chosen news outlet.